MetacatLedger/tstorage/evm_mods.md

 There are two relevant branches, `tstore`, and `tstore_compact`, and you check out the one needed for your testing (along with the modified solidity/lll compiler with the same branch name).

-The easiest way to use it is to clone the repo, npm install, (optionally) compile typescript then run code through `bin/run.js`.
+The easiest way to use it is to clone the repo, npm install, (optionally) compile typescript, compile the EVM contract through `./bin/compile.js` then run code through `bin/run.js`.
 It uses the `geth` standalone `evm` to run the solidity evm with the given code and data as input.

 To run code, pass in the code first (without 0x in front) then the data.